 Development drilling began in July 1965.
 Initial development activity peaked with 20 rigs operating in 1968.
 This high level of drilling activity continued into early 1970.
 Drilling activity continued to fluctuate depending on the price environment.
 Activity increased again in 1982, when sub-zone development was initiated to improve oil recovery by completion of wells in sands with high remaining oil saturation.
 This level of activity was held until early 1986 when drilling activity again began to decline due to low oil price (No drilling rig activity occurred from mid-March 1987 until August 1987).
 Development activity slowly increased through the early 1990's and has ranged between 1 and 3 rigs through 2005.
-A 3 rig program was utilized through most of 2014.
-Rig count and pace have been optimized for investment return within the constraints of oil price and the business environment.
-A rig count between one to two is assumed for the Program Plan.
+A 3 rig program was utilized through most of 2014, then reduced over 2015 and 2016 to a half rig pace.
+Rig count and pace are continuously optimized for investment return within the constraints of oil price and the business environment.
+A rig count between one and two is assumed for the Program Plan.